Account-based marketing

 Account-based marketing (ABM), also known as key account marketing, is a business-to-business (B2B) marketing strategy in which companies focus resources on a defined set of high-value accounts, treating each as a distinct market rather than pursuing broad-based outreach.

 The term was coined in 2003 by Bev Burgess at the Information Technology Services Marketing Association (ITSMA).

 This formalized earlier practices of key account management and industrial marketing, positioning ABM as a structured framework for aligning sales and marketing around specific accounts.

-Today, ABM is widely adopted by large B2B organizations, and analyst surveys report that most practitioners consider it to deliver higher ROI than traditional demand generation approaches.
+Today, ABM is widely adopted by large B2B organizations.
+Most practitioners consider it to deliver higher ROI than traditional demand generation approaches.
 Account-based marketing is typically employed in enterprise-level sales organizations.

 History

-The concept of account-based marketing developed in the early 2000s as companies searched for more structured ways to coordinate sales and marketing for their most important customers.
-In complex business-to-business contexts, ABM was viewed as a way to expand business within existing accounts, where broader industry-level marketing would not be sufficiently targeted.
-In scenarios involving long sales cycles, researchers have reported that ABM can increase customer lifetime value, and it may also be applied to key prospect accounts in support of major new opportunities.
+Account-based marketing developed in the early 2000s as companies searched for more structured ways to coordinate sales and marketing for their most important customers.
+In complex business-to-business contexts, ABM is a way to expand business within existing accounts, where broader industry-level marketing would not be sufficiently targeted.
+In scenarios involving long sales cycles, ABM can increase customer lifetime value, and it may also be applied to key prospect accounts in support of new opportunities.

 Earlier approaches, such as key account management and industrial marketing, had emphasized building close relationships with strategic clients, but these were not yet formalized as a distinct marketing strategy.

-The term “account-based marketing” was coined in 2003 by Bev Burgess at the Information Technology Services Marketing Association (ITSMA), where she was managing director of the European division and led the organization’s ABM practice.
+The term "account-based marketing" was coined in 2003 by Bev Burgess at the Information Technology Services Marketing Association (ITSMA), where she was managing director of the European division and led the organization’s ABM practice.

 At ITSMA, Burgess and colleagues codified ABM as a framework for treating key accounts as individual markets and for integrating tailored marketing with coordinated sales engagement.

 During the 2010s, adoption of ABM accelerated as digital tools made it easier to identify, personalize, and engage accounts at scale.
 Analyst firms such as Forrester and Gartner began publishing evaluations of ABM platforms, contributing to its recognition as a distinct software and services category.
 By the early 2020s, industry surveys reported that most large B2B organizations had implemented ABM programs, and many found that these programs delivered higher return on investment compared with traditional demand generation methods.

-Types of Account-based Marketing
+Types

-Practitioners and analysts initially distinguished three main types of account-based marketing:
+According to Burgess, there are three main types of account-based marketing: